top of page

 Or if they consider some for what we enjoy as gross as well?

 Back in 2003, I took a trip to Italy and visited my friend that was serving in the US Navy, based in Sicily.
 It was a wonderful trip with so many memorable moments.
-Although I’m a lover of history, and was amazed when I stepped inside the ruin remains of the colosseum in Rome, where actual gladiators fought, walking into an Italian marketplace one Sunday with my friend was one memory that remained with me to this day.
+Although I’m a lover of history and was amazed when I stepped inside the ruin remains of the Colosseum in Rome, where actual gladiators fought, walking into an Italian marketplace one Sunday with my friend was one memory that remained with me to this day.

-It was of snails.
+It was about snails.

 Snails?